mc-cc-scripts/elevator-prog/README.md

 ## Usage
 You can now call the elevator to a floor by pressing the button on the computer.

-To chose a destination you can currently only type it in the computer and press enter.
-When this program is finished, you will be able to click the desired floor on the monitor instead.
+To chose a destination you can click the desired floor on the monitor or type the floor into the computer.

+# UI Libraries
+The UI library can be changed within the config.
+You could even load it from a pastebin script!

+For further documentation, please check the README.md in the [default UI library](https://github.com/mc-cc-scripts/elevatorDefaultUI-lib).
+- [elevatorDefaultUI](https://github.com/mc-cc-scripts/elevatorDefaultUI-lib) - Default UI of the elevator